NobodyXu/Bashmash/README.md

  - Bitwise operations: NOT, OR, AND, and XOR

 ## Latest release
-The latest test release is 0.2.
+The latest test release is 0.3.
 It introduces the following new features and changes:
- - Commands got reimplemented in C++
+ - Commands are now loaded as Bash builtins (see [Importing commands](#importing-commands))
- - Conversion between binary, octal, decimal and hexadecimal
+ - Bitwise operations: NOT, OR, AND, and XOR

 ## Powered by
 Bashmash is powered by: